liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/cv.md

 ## Academic Qualifications

-**2020**: Innosuisse start-up training, EPFL Innovation Park, Lausanne, Switzerland
+**2020**: Innosuisse Start-up Training, EPFL Innovation Park, Lausanne, Switzerland

 **2015–2019**: PhD in Chemistry, The University of Sydney Thesis title: *"Wetting and Liquid Flow on Lubricant Infused Nano- and Micro-Structured Surfaces"*
 Supervisor: Professor Chiara Neto

-**2017**: Visiting scholar at the Max Planck Institute for Polymer Research, Mainz, Germany Research Group: Professor Doris Vollmer
+**2017**: Visiting Scholar at the Max Planck Institute for Polymer Research, Mainz, Germany Research Group: Professor Doris Vollmer

-**2016**: Inventing the Future interdisciplinary prototyping course, The University of Sydney
+**2016**: Inventing the Future Interdisciplinary Prototyping Course, The University of Sydney

 **2010–2014**: Bachelor of Science, Majoring in Chemistry and Physics (Chemistry Honours Class 1), The University of Sydney Thesis title: *"Fabrication of Robust Superhydrophobic Surfaces Through Spontaneous Wrinkling"*